sjp38/kakaobot/README.md

 ```

 Second command will start `kakaobot` on your localhost.
 It works as an HTTP
+server listening on `localhost:8080/kakaobot`  (Yes, it is using hard-coded
+port and url for now.
+You could change it from your forked code if you want).
-server listening on `localhost:8080/kakaobot`.
-You can setup your Plus Friend
+You can setup your Plus Friend to be connected with your `kakaobot` instance
-to be connected with your `kakaobot` instance via Yellow ID control web page
+via Yellow ID control web page [4].
-[4].

 Copyright